Gene Therapy Breakthrough

 However, each Australian jurisdiction manages its own newborn screening program and only babies born in NSW and the ACT are currently tested for SMA – although WA has committed to introducing its own program and Queensland recently released a statement announcing they will start in May 2023.

-In addition to the newborn screening program, the NSW government has invested A$25 million to boost the state’s capability to manufacture viral vectors – the key components of this type of therapy – which holds great promise for novel treatments for other genetic diseases.
 “Gene therapy has given hope to many people with a rare disease,” Associate Professor Farrar says.
 “We have to look at how we can safely translate this technology to develop treatments for other conditions and to a broader population.
 We also have to work out how to deliver the therapy into the healthcare system.”